eigenfoo/cryptics/docs/index.md

 description-meta: A dataset of cryptic crossword clues, collected from various blogs and publicly available digital archives.
 ---

-`cryptics.eigenfoo.xyz` is a dataset of cryptic crossword clues[^1], collected from various blogs and publicly available digital archives.
-I originally started this project to practice my web scraping and data engineering skills, but as it's evolved I hope it can be a resource to solvers and constructors of cryptic crosswords.
+`cryptics.eigenfoo.xyz` is a dataset of cryptic crossword[^1] clues, indicators and charades, collected from various blogs and publicly available digital archives.

 [^1]: If you're new to cryptic crosswords, rejoice!
 A whole new world awaits you! _The New Yorker_ has [an excellent introduction to cryptic crosswords](https://www.newyorker.com/puzzles-and-games-dept/cryptic-crossword/reintroducing-the-new-yorkers-cryptic-crossword), and Matt Gritzmacher has [a daily newsletter with links to crosswords](https://crosswordlinks.substack.com/).